-We’ve also partnered with state, federal and international agencies to reconnect and protect the coastal wetlands of the Mother Lagoon.
-In 1998, we collaborated with Mexico-based Pronatura Noreste to establish the Flora and Fauna Protected Area—Laguna Madre & Rio Bravo Delta, a 1.4 million-acre expanse of the Laguna Madre in Tamaulipas, Mexico.
-Mexico’s National Council of Natural Protected Areas currently governs the area.
+TNC has partnered with agencies at all levels to reconnect and protect the coastal wetlands of the Mother Lagoon.
+In 1998, we collaborated with Mexico-based Pronatura Noreste to establish the Flora and Fauna Protected Area involving the Laguna Madre and Rio Bravo Delta.
+This 1.4 million-acre expanse of the Laguna Madre has been identified in Tamaulipas, Mexico with the country's National Council of Natural Protected Areas governing the area.

-Between 2000 and 2007, the Conservancy protected another 25,000 acres of the Laguna Madre in the United States, on the upper end of South Padre Island.
-Shortly after, we conveyed the island parcel to U.S. Fish and Wildlife Service to establish the South Padre Island Unit within the Laguna Atascosa National Wildlife Refuge.
+Between 2000 and 2007, TNC protected another 25,000 stateside acres of the Laguna Madre that are on the upper end of South Padre Island.
+We conveyed this island parcel soon after to the U.S. Fish and Wildlife Service to establish the South Padre Island Unit within the Laguna Atascosa National Wildlife Refuge.